mattfreeman-london/javascript-practice/README.md

 magicEightBall.js:
 - to create a simple random machine to answer questions

+mediaLibrary.js:
+- create a media library, using parent and child classes

 miniLinter.js:
 - taking a sample paragraph and tracking unneeded words and number of sentences